-Light Night Leeds 2018 - Centenary Cities Projection Commission
+Light Night Leeds 2017 - Centrepiece Projection Commission

-As part of the national Centenary Cities project marking 100 years of women’s suffrage, Leeds City Council is looking to commission a new video-mapping and soundscape project for the city’s annual Light Night Leeds event.
-Following the spectacular ‘Phoenix in the Stone’ by Illuminous in 2016 we are looking for artists to create an exciting and ambitious artwork to re-imagine the façade of the historic Leeds Library building on Thursday 4th & Friday 5th October 2018.
+Leeds City Council is looking to commission a major new projection mapping and soundscape for the city’s annual Light Night Leeds event.
+Following the spectacular ‘Phoenix in the Stone’ by Illuminous in 2016 we are looking for an exciting and ambitious new artwork to re-imagine the façade of Leeds Civic Hall on Millennium Square on 5th & 6th October 2017.

 Light Night Leeds is a multi-arts and light festival which takes over Leeds City Centre on two nights in early October.
-Now in it's 14th year, it is a highly anticipated event in the city's cultural calendar.
+Now in it's 13th year, it is a highly anticipated event in the city's cultural calendar.
 Over 40 artworks are presented across the city, with the projection on Leeds Civic Hall forming the centre-piece of the event.

 - The commission must be for original work designed for Light Night Leeds 2017.
 We will consider existing work which will be significantly updated for Light Night Leeds.
 NB Previous applications will not be considered.

 - The artwork will be required to run for approximately 3.5 hours each evening (7.30 -11pm).
-The work should be designed to be looped over the course of the evening, and the piece should be approximately 5 minutes in duration.
-The artwork needs to include a countdown clock at the end of the piece counting down to the next showing.
-This may need to include sponsors and funders logos.
+The work should be designed to be looped over the course of the evening, and the piece should be approximately 10 minutes in duration.

 - Artists are expected to be in attendance during the testing and exhibition of the work.
-It is essential that you oversee the delivery and work in collaboration with technical teams.
+It is essential that you have the experience to oversee the delivery and work in collaboration with technical teams.

 - Applicants must proactively work with Light Night Leeds and the LCC marketing team to help create a buzz about the commission i.e. participate in press interviews, attend VIP Launches.

-- Applications are open to established UK based artists, animators, filmmakers who can clearly demonstrate experience of leading on successful large video mapping projects of a similar nature.
+- Applications are open to established artists, animators, filmmakers or organisations who can clearly demonstrate experience of leading on successful large video mapping projects of a similar nature.

 - Applicants do not have to be based in Leeds.
-However artists will be expected to attend meetings with the Light Night team and attend site visits in Leeds so these costs must be factored into proposed budgets.
+However artists will be expected to attend meetings with the Light Night team and attend site visits in the city so these costs must be factored into proposed budgets.

 Budgets must include all artistic fees (including all travel / accommodation), project development and content production.

-Light Night Leeds will be responsible for all technical and infrastructure costs including: technical equipment hire (incl. projectors, media server and PA system), projection tower / venue, event security, power/electrical, fencing/barriers, and Light Night project management.
+Light Night Leeds will be responsible for all technical and infrastructure costs including: technical equipment hire (incl. projectors, media server and PA system), projection tower, event security, power/electrical, fencing/barriers, and Light Night project management.